lucamocerino/DLX--MIPS-processor-core/README.md

 1. Source files (.vhd)
 2. General report of the projects
-3. Synthesis and optimization reports (45 an 65 nn technology library)
+3. Synthesis and optimization reports (45 an 65 nm technology library)
 4. Physical layer reports
 5. Assembly example programs to test the CPU